Ayushman-Choudhuri/RWTH_Computer_Vision/CV Exercise 1/README.md

 5. Hough Transform - Pending

 ### Changes Needed
-1. Need to fix issue in gaussian_filter funcion to be able to display full image at once instead of just displaying one channel at a time
+1. Need to fix issue in gaussian_filter funcion to be able to display full image at once instead of just displaying one channel at a time [ Error : Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).]